Postgraduate course information

 Postgraduate information technology students may also be excluded from a course if they exceed the maximum time allowed for completion of that course (see rule 10.5).

-Credit recognition is granted on the basis of the successful completion of equivalent subjects from recent undergraduate or recent postgraduate studies from recognised tertiary institutions.
+Credit recognition may be granted on the basis of successful completion of equivalent subjects from recent postgraduate-level studies undertaken at recognised tertiary institutions.
 Students should lodge an application for credit recognition form if they wish to apply for exemptions from subjects within their enrolled course.

-Postgraduate credit recognition is not normally granted where prior studies were undertaken more than three years previously.
-Postgraduate credit recognition is not granted for prior sub-degree TAFE studies or industry certifications.
-Credit recognition is mostly given for core subjects.
-However this is dependent on the specific program.
+Credit recognition is not normally granted where studies were undertaken more than three years prior to initial enrolment at UTS.
+Credit recognition is not granted for prior sub-degree TAFE studies or industry certifications.
+Credit recognition is mostly given for core subjects; however, this is dependent on the specific program.

 While courses are offered as stand-alone qualifications they are also components of integrated programs of study that enable students who satisfactorily complete a graduate certificate or graduate diploma to apply for entry to a higher-level course within their chosen field of study.
 Where a student articulates from one level of study to another, the subjects completed are also carried forward into the higher-level course.
 Articulation is via internal course transfer.